 Sec.
-11. 21-A MRSA §753-A, sub-§6 is enacted to read:
+10. 21-A MRSA §753-A, sub-§6 is enacted to read:

 6. Application by e-mail.
 A municipal clerk may opt to accept absentee ballot applications by e-mail.
 If the clerk opts to accept absentee ballot applications by e-mail the clerk shall create a specific e-mail account for the purpose of accepting e-mail applications.
 At least 120 days before any election administered by the State, the clerk shall notify the Secretary of State of the clerk's intention to accept absentee ballot applications by e-mail and of the e-mail address used to accept the absentee ballot applications.
-The Secretary of State shall post on its publicly accessible website a list of municipalities that have opted to accept absentee ballot applications by e-mail.
+The Secretary of State shall post on its publicly accessible website a list of municipalities that have opted to accept absentee ballot applications by e-mail along with the e-mail addresses and procedures for requesting an absentee ballot by e-mail.
 The Secretary of State shall design or approve the form of the absentee ballot application to be submitted by e-mail.